WATERFALLS OF THE FINGER LAKES

 We suggest the Holiday Inn Express for this event.
 Contact them at (607) 277-1100 for reservations.
 The hotel is offering discounted pricing for this workshop, so make sure to mention that you will be taking part in an Adirondack Photography Institute event.
 The group code for this event is API.
 Make sure to give this code when you make your reservation to be included in the block and receive the discounted rate.

 Transportation to and from the workshop is the responsibility of the participant and the cost is not included in the registration fee.

 Participants’ vehicles will be used for transportation during field trips.
-We are adamant about carpooling as much as possible to minimize the number of vehicles needed for any given field trip, as well as to lessen our impact on easily damaged roads and trails.
 Note that the instructors are not allowed to provide transportation for participants during the event.